Environmental Literacy Series Part 1, Definition

 Environmental Literacy Skills

 Knowing what knowledge and skills we want our program participants to walk away with will help us craft more effective lessons and programs.
-To that end, many states are now creating Environmental Literacy Plans (EPL) to use in K-12 frameworks for classroom teachers, and some ELPs also include informal education guidelines.
+To that end, many states are now creating Environmental Literacy Plans (ELP) to use in K-12 frameworks for classroom teachers, and some ELPs also include informal education guidelines.

-2 Responses to “Environmental Literacy Series Part 1, Definition”Trackbacks
+2 thoughts on “Environmental Literacy Series Part 1, Definition”